MighTy-Weaver/Inefficient-AC-detection/README.md

 Models will be dumped into `models` folder, and two csv files will be generated, recording the information about results after cross validation and the real-prediction value of each room.

-We provide some demonstrations of the results by the XGBoost models.
+We provide some statistical results by the XGBoost models.
 ![Accuracy Distribution Histogram](AccDis.png)
 ![RMSE Distribution Histogram](RMSEDis.png)